-The student should consult with the advisors of each program and undertake the creation of an advisory committee, consisting of one academic advisor from each program.
+To coordinate dual enrollment, the student should consult with the directors of each program and undertake the creation of an advisory committee, consisting of one academic advisor from each program.
 This committee will assist the student in planning a sequence of courses that provides adequate training in each field and that meets the requirements of each program.